videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/installation/installation-react-native-ios.md

 ---
-title: Install Audio and Video Calling SDK in React Native iOS
+title: Install Video & Audio Calling SDK in React Native iOS
 hide_title: false
 hide_table_of_contents: false
 description: This guide explains installation of React SDK in your application. it uses react hooks to simplify installation steps.